When performance reviews are faulty, it is easy to recognize that change is necessary. Yet finding the solution may not prove to be so simple.

 You can ask the reviewer the following two questions in order to receive the same input/feedback: “Do you think the reviewee should be promoted to management?” or “Score the employee 1-9 on the following six qualities of a manager.”
 One is much easier to answer.

-If you have a once-a-year process that emphasizes financial rewards and punishments, whether you mean to or not, you’re focus is holding people accountable for past behavior rather than improving current and future performance.
+If you have a once-a-year process that emphasizes financial rewards and punishments, whether you mean to or not, your focus is holding people accountable for past behavior rather than improving current and future performance.
 Asking the right performance review questions at the right time is crucial.

 Touching base with your employees on a regular basis makes reviews more of an ongoing process that shifts the focus forward.
 They can motivate and modify performance, adjust goals or recognize employees in actual time instead of reflectively.